🔼The two names Sheba

 The name may even have to do with שבה (shaba) to take captive.

-שבא is used in the Aramaic Talmud to mean splinter, a possible derivative (says BDB Theological Dictionary) from the unused שבב (shbb I & II), which yields שבבים (shebabim from root I), splinters, and שביב (shabib from root II), flame.
+The noun שבא is used in the Aramaic Talmud to mean splinter, a possible derivative (says BDB Theological Dictionary) from the unused שבב (shbb I & II), which yields שבבים (shebabim, from root I), splinters, and שביב (shabib, from root II), flame.

-And then, there are scholars (those who compiled the NOBSE Study Bible Name List for instance), who seem to assume that the name שבא is nothing but the name שבע spelled slightly different:
+And then, there are scholars (for instance those who compiled the NOBSE Study Bible Name List), who seem to assume that the name שבא is nothing but the name שבע (Sheba I) spelled slightly different but nevertheless with the unadulterated meaning of Seven or Oath.